Intoxication, Sexual Assault, and Automatism

 Self-Induced Intoxication akin to Automatism

 On May 13, 2022, the Supreme Court of Canada rendered a new decision titled R v Brown, 2022 SCC 18.
-It has been subject to broad publicity because of the implications on assault and sexual assault cases.
+It has been subject to broad publicity because of the implications of assault and sexual assault cases.

 In restoring the acquittal for the appellant in R v Brown, the Supreme Court of Canada declared section 33.1 of the Criminal Code unconstitutional.
 As a result, it no longer has any force or effect on trials in Canada.

 Section 33.1 prohibited accused from relying on self-induced intoxication as a defence to crimes such as sexual assault and aggravated assault.
-With this section no longer in effect, accused can now argue that they did not have the intent to commit the crime alleged as a result of their self-induced intoxication.
+With this section no longer in effect, the accused can now argue that they did not have the intent to commit the crime alleged as a result of their self-induced intoxication.

 It is important to know, however, that for this defence to work, the level of intoxication must be so severely high that it was akin to automatism.
 It is not enough to be merely drunk and it is unclear if alcohol alone can lead to this level of intoxication.